abemscac/pies-doc/docs/react/reactivity.md

   export const Example = () => {
     // Beware!
-    // This function gets redefined every time this component re-renders, which means
+    // The following function gets redefined whenever Example re-renders.
-    // all unmemoized elements returned by this function will be recreated during re-render as well!
+    // This means all unmemoized values in this function will be recreated
+    // during re-render!
     // highlight-start
     const renderChild = () => (
       <div>